 3) Printing a CN22 Form

-Having created a CN22, printing is very simple, with a range of choices too.
+Having created a Custom Declaration Form, printing is very simple, with a range of choices too.
 Follow these steps to print your CN22:

 - • If you’re using EdgeCTP, then find and open a previously saved CN22 or create a new one (following steps 1 and 2).

-- From the top of the CN22 form click [Generate PDF] button choose a print option:
+- From the top of the CN22 form click [Generate PDF] button and choose a print option:

-- CN22 A4 plain paper – top left only = this generates a PDF of the CN22 form for printing on an A4 piece of paper, positioning the print-out on the top left corner of the paper.
-Choose this option if you only want to print one CN22 form, leaving the rest of the A4 sheet blank.
+- CN22 A4 plain paper – top left only = This generates a PDF of the CN22 form for printing on an A4 piece of paper, positioning the print-out on the top left corner of the paper.
+Choose this option if you only want to print one Customs Declaration Form, leaving the rest of the A4 sheet blank.

 - CN22 A4 6 x labels sheet – positioned = choose this option if you’ve A4 x 6 self-adhesive label sheets (such as Avery Parcel Labels).
-This option lets you choose where on the labelled sheet you wish to print the CN22 form.
+This option lets you choose where on the labeled sheet you wish to print the Customs Form CN22.
 Choose this option if you want to print one or many CN22 forms.
-Ideally, printing on 75 mm self-adhesive labels x 6 per A4 sheet to save paper.
+Ideally, printing on 75 mm self-adhesive labels x 6 per A4 sheet saves paper.
 You can choose to print only the data or the entire CN22 form (with background).